 How to filter swing trading stocks using StockEdge?

-For example, the “Eagle” strategy, where there are preset scans like close within 52-week high zone, stock outperforming benchmark etc. that help us to filter out the stocks for swing trading.
+For example, the “Eagle” strategy, where there are preset scans like close within the 52-week high zone, stock outperforming the benchmark, etc. that help us to filter out the stocks for swing trading.
 We get a list of stock on clicking this strategy as shown below: